SCRT-HQ/VaporShell/docs/glossary/New-VSEMRCluster.md

 ### -ReleaseLabel
 The Amazon EMR release label, which determines the version of open-source application packages installed on the cluster.
-Release labels are in the form emr-x.x.x, where x.x.x is an Amazon EMR release version, for example, emr-5.14.0.
+Release labels are in the form emr-x.x.x, where x.x.x is an Amazon EMR release version such as emr-5.14.0.
 For more information about Amazon EMR release versions and included application versions and features, see https://docs.aws.amazon.com/emr/latest/ReleaseGuide/: https://docs.aws.amazon.com/emr/latest/ReleaseGuide/.
-The release label applies only to Amazon EMR releases versions 4.x and later.
+The release label applies only to Amazon EMR releases version 4.0 and later.
 Earlier versions use AmiVersion.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-elasticmapreduce-cluster.html#cfn-elasticmapreduce-cluster-releaselabel